Xlov: 2025–present: I'mma Be, I One, Uxlxve and I, God

-On May 11, 2025, Xlov announced their 6-track second single album I One, which was released on June 13.
-The album includes "1&Only", "1 of Love", "Bizness", and 3 instrumental versions of the respective tracks.
+Xlov released their second single album, I One, on June 13, 2025.
+The album includes "1&Only", "1 of Lov", "Bizness", and 3 instrumental versions of the respective tracks.
 To mark their first comeback, they released a new logo which depicted their debut logo engulfed in flames.
+Xlov held their second tour in Japan, "XXXX:-P", on August 29, with eight stops in Tokyo and three in Yokohama.
+The group released their first extended play, Uxlxve, on November 5, 2025.
+The album includes six tracks for the streaming version, and nine for the CD version, of which three are instrumental versions of songs on the album.

+The group's second extended play, I, God, was released on May 27, 2026 with its lead single "Serve".
+Aani Nagaiah of Complex featured "Serve" as one of the top K-pop songs of 2026 so far, emphasizing their homage to queer ballroom culture.

 Public image

-Xlov debuted in 2025 with the slogan "K-pop’s first genderless concept".
-Park Jae-yong, CEO of 257 Entertainment, said: "The members do not identify as genderless in terms of identity—this is simply a concept we chose to differentiate ourselves from other groups.
-Our goal was to express beauty without gender boundaries."
-In a 2025 interview, the group stated: "When we say 'genderless,' we think it might be a little difficult for English-speaking fans to fully grasp.
+Xlov debuted in 2025 with the slogan "K-pop's first genderless concept".
+In a 2025 interview, the group stated:

+When we say 'genderless,' we think it might be a little difficult for English-speaking fans to fully grasp.
 By 'genderless,' we aim to break stereotypes that suggest only certain genders can do this or that.
-The art we express is 'gender-free,' and we hope it empowers more people to embrace their true selves and pursue who they want to be."
+The art we express is 'gender-free,' and we hope it empowers more people to embrace their true selves and pursue who they want to be.

 All members of the group wear androgynous clothing; the music video for "I'mma Be" features members wearing both skirts and pants.
+Xlov's leader Wumuti has stated that the genderless concept was not chosen for attention but is rather a reflection of the group members themselves.
+Wumuti said, "The genderless or gender-free concept we're best known for is part of the lifestyle we would like to show the world.
+I believe it is more about how I want to present myself to the world."
+In his interview with Brendan Le at PEOPLE Magazine, Wumuti said, "Our goal has never been to force people to think in a certain way.
+We simply want to share our perspectives and our art and invite people to see the world from a different point of view.